 Deadpan Snarker: Sometimes.
 At other times he's a "Hyuk!
 Hyuk!" type of over-acting Ham.
 Either way, he's the first one with a derogatory gag.

 Depending on the Writer: How much of a jerk is Reggie, anyways?
 He's either a conniving, scheming prankster who actively hates Archie and Jughead, or he's actually just their sarcastic friend.

-Even Evil Has Standards: One of the most common ways to establish a new villain in the Archie universe is to have even Reggie disgusted by their behavior.
+Even Evil Has Standards: Used to distinguish Reggie from even worse antagonists.
 For example, when Reggie lost the class president nomination to Kevin Keller and David Perkins, David proposed a team up between the two, and subtly suggested smearing Kevin with anti-gay propaganda.
 Reggie, a man who just a few panels before was explicitly lying by promising everyone no homework and free iPads if he won, angrily asserts that he might be rotten, but even he's not rotten enough for homophobia.

 Jerk with a Heart of Gold: How close he is to one or the other depends on the story- he's often an enormous prick to everybody, playing pranks all the time, but some stories either have him temporarily warm up Grinch-like, or establish him as someone who hangs out with the gang regularly.
 Some stories have the rest of the gang defend him as "our jerk!", and often times he's seen palling around with Jughead, his arch-enemy in other stories.

 Missing Mom Borderline case.
 Unlike the other characters in the Main 5 who often have stories featuring their parents, only Reggie's dad, Ricky Mantle who works for the Riverdale Gazette, makes consistent appearances.
 On the rare occasions where his Mom might appear in a panel, she goes unnamed and her appearance changes every time.